vamsit999/Google-Data-analytics-Capstone/README.md

 Act Phase:

 So from the dashboards (share phase), it was clear that annual members are using cyclistic bikes more than casual users.
-So a decision can be made that cyclistic company busin
+So a decision can be made that cyclistic company business will be improved if casual riders are converted to annual members.